jordandeklerk/moderndid/docs/source/index.rst

         Example gallery
         ^^^

-        New to didpy?
+        New to doublediff?
 Check out the example gallery for practical demonstrations of how to use the package's DiD estimators with real-world data scenarios.

         +++